Improvements, repairs and maintenance. All sound similar but are treated differently by the Australian Tax Office (ATO).

 You can claim the expenses related to the repairs and maintenance of your investment property as an immediate tax deduction.

-In other words, you can claim these expenses in the same year that you paid for them.
+In other words, you can claim these expenses in the same year you paid them.

-It’s important to note that the claim for repairs and maintenance needs to have occurred during the period in which you rented it out.
+It’s important to note that the claim for repairs and maintenance needs to have occurred during the period you rented it out.

 Serena owns an investment property in Port Douglas, Queensland.
 To generate income from her property, she is currently renting it out.